 Led by an experienced and deeply passionate board of trustees, the Foundation supports the delivery of future Invictus Games, manages the process of selecting future Games hosts and promotes the importance of sport and physical activity in the rehabilitation journey of wounded, injured and ill service members and veterans.

 The second Invictus Games took place in May 2016 in Orlando, Florida, and built on the excitement of the London Games with more than 500 competitors from 15 nations.
-The Invictus Games will continue in 2017 in Toronto from 23 to 30 September before heading ‘down under’ to Australia.
+The Games then moved to Toronto in September 2017 and in 2018 will head ‘down under’.

-The Sydney Games will attract more than 500 competitors from 18 nations to compete in 11 adaptive sports and will recognise and thank families and friends for their role and the challenges they share in supporting our wounded warriors.
-Sydney will host around 1000 family and friends who’ll be in the stands cheering.
+The Sydney Games will attract 500 competitors from 18 nations to compete in 11 medal sports and participate in golf and wheelchair tennis.
+The Games will recognise and thank families and friends for their role and the challenges they share in supporting our wounded warriors.
+Sydney will host more than 1000 accompanying family and friends who’ll be in the stands cheering.

 Never stop fighting and do everything you can to lift up everyone around you.Prince Harry